Skip to main content

 • Do not commit tokens in scripts, repositories, or configuration files.

-• Prefer environment variables or profiles over command-line flags, since flags can appear in shell history or process listings.
+• Prefer environment variables over command-line flags, since flags can appear in shell history or process listings.

 • Rotate service tokens regularly and follow principle of least privilege and restrict permissions to the minimum required.